soullivaneuh/svelte-native-test/README.md

-# svelte-native-mapbox
+# svelte-native-test

-Test of svelte-native template with mapbox integration
+Test of svelte-native template with some integrations.

 ## Usage